seancaffery/infinity_ergodox/README.md

 Build
 -----
-Just run
-$ make
-to build the everything.
+Just run `$ make [makefile options]` to build the everything.

+You can override some makefile variables by specifying options, for example if you can type `make MASTER=right` if you want to connect the right hand keyboard to the computer instead of the left one.
+Some options related to keyboard features and debug can also be specified, refer to the official [TMK build documentation](https://github.com/fredizzimo/tmk_core/blob/master/doc/build.md) for more information.

 Upload
 ------